Sigma-Ratings/api-docs/source/index.html.md

 ## Risk Scoring

-Returns a Sigma Risk Score for the specified entity.
+Sigma's Risk Scoring API is Sigma's primary API and brings together over 60 proprietary risk indicators (flags) to derive scores and provide access to key risk related data on 700 million entities worldwide.
+Calling the API with an entity name returns a Sigma Risk Score for the specified entity.

 ```shell